 I think of you often and I miss you beyond what words might accurately express.
 My heart is not on a switch that makes it possible to turn on and off my love for each beloved family member.
 I have a good life where I am at now.
 I’m resting in the sense of peace.
 I no longer exist on a treadmill which does not support my ideas of health or wellness — whether in the physical sense or any other.

 I love to paint with watercolors.
 I produce art because it is important to me, even if it doesn’t matter to anyone else.
 Ever since I was a young girl living at home, I loved to draw and paint, thanks to a very supportive teacher that I had for three years in my early school years.
-I have written about how difficult it was to take time for such “worthless pursuits”, as my parents believed, and which I revealed in another blog post.
+I have written about how difficult it was to take time for such “worthless pursuits”, as my parents and family friends believed, and which I revealed in another blog post.
 Nevertheless, as I put some distance between me and my parents, I dared to pick up the artist tools again.
 I’ve even dabbled in acrylics, for some variety.
 Additionally, I began PhotoShop art after acquiring a certificate in Multimedia.
 It feels healthy to express myself through my art and creativity.

 My rendition of